STNanaimo/better-island-transit/_pages/about.md

 ---
 layout: page
 title: About Better Island Transit
-description: Our goal is to create convenient and affordable public transportation on Vancouver Island.
-We will build public support and lobby local, regional and provincial governments to plan, fund and implement frequent, affordable bus service connecting central and south Vancouver Island.
+description: Vancouver Island currently has infrequent and expensive intercity public transit that serves a tiny portion of demand for a few communities.
+Better Island Transit is lobbying governments to implement frequent and affordable bus service with low fares throughout the Island.
 permalink: /about
 # image: '/images/og.png'
 ---